 Q: Why does the app from my inverter(s) show more power produced than PVREA gave me credit for?

-Q: What should I know before I sign a contract?
+Q: What should I know before I buy a rooftop solar array?

-• Will I receive “free” electricity once panels are paid for?
+- Will I receive “free” electricity once the panels are paid for?

 Q: As a consumer, how can I protect myself and my investment?

-• When was your company established and how much solar has it installed to date?
+- When was the company established, and how much solar has it installed to date?

-• Can your company provide a list of the projects and references for them?
+- Can the company provide a list of the projects and references for

-• Are you accredited with the Better Business Bureau?
-If so, what is your rating?
+- Are the installers accredited with the Better Business Bureau?
+If so, what is their rating?

 Q: How should I size my solar array if my home is new construction?